javayu/javayu.github.com/_posts/2013-10-01-convert-a-visual-studio-2010-project-to-a-linux-project.md

 c.	multiple layer of template:  `List<List<edge>>`,  the `>>` is not supported by g++ unless c++ 0x support specified.

 d.
 Conversion between `string` and `char[]` .
 Some implicit conversion is supported by Microsoft but g++ holds tight on it.

+e. friend class Sth;  the "class" keyword is mandatory for g++
 4. The meaning for `-Wreorder` of g++: [here](http://stackoverflow.com/questions/1828037/whats-the-point-of-g-wreorder)